 Private debt may provide a solution.
 Often this type of debt facility will grow with the borrower; as the company realizes various milestones, more capital becomes available.
 Typically, this positions the company to better execute on its growth strategy (relative to not raising capital), ultimately reaching a positive cashflow position where it can access lower-cost bank financing.

 2. Financing an Acquisition

-Growing through acquisitions also poses a financing challenge for entrepreneurs, as bank financing may be unavailable on a timeline that works for the acquisition process, or falls short of the dollar size that’s needed or expected (especially if the deal is not ‘vanilla’).
+Growing through acquisitions also poses a financing challenge for entrepreneurs, as bank financing may be unavailable on a timeline that works for the acquisition process, or falls short of the dollar size that’s needed or expected (especially if the deal is not considered to be straight forward).

 Private debt can be used as a bridge to complete an acquisition when timing is tight, and after closing, to provide the runway needed for the combined entities to become financeable by banks.
 Also, much like banks do for more established companies, some private lenders will provide acquisition lines to companies executing on an acquisition strategy.
 The lender underwrites the acquirer and its strategy and provides indicative terms for future acquisitions.
 This arrangement allows an acquirer to move quickly once they’ve found an acquisition target – an advantage in the current competitive M&A environment.

 While it’s true that an early-stage, hypergrowth company is likely to find an equity investor to provide capital, that potential investment raises the issue of valuation.
 VCs make bets that aim to yield a 10x return on their investment, knowing that many bets will fail.

 Private debt lenders typically move faster than VCs, and can delay the need for an equity raise, while allowing the company to keep its “foot on the gas” and build enterprise value.
 Alternatively, private debt can also pair with an equity investment to reduce overall dilution for business owners.